harsh317/Whatsapp-automatic_Zoom-bot-Twilio-pyatogui/README.md

 - handle exception when if link not provided and join through meeting_id and password
 - handle if  meeting_id and password not provided and join through link
 - Add more features link *receiving* mail
+- Get thought of the day
+- Get news
+- Covid updates
 - Easy tasks :D